rajeshgautamphd/coursera-ml-regression-assignments-in-R/README.md

 Note the difference of indexing bewtween Python and R. (R starts with 1)

-In some cases I looked at and also looked python implmentation of  https://github.com/tjaskula/Coursera/tree/master/Specializations/Machine%20Learning/Regression could see some mistakes and difference in values there.
+In some cases I looked at python implmentation of  https://github.com/tjaskula/Coursera/tree/master/Specializations/Machine%20Learning/Regression could see some mistakes and difference in values there.